1. The data protection principles

 8. Records created in a research project

-There will be a number of records arising from your research project, typically fall into the following categories:
+There will be a number of records arising from your research project which will typically fall into the following categories:

 - Records documenting the management of the research project, such as applications for funding, invoices, staff records, correspondence, contact lists of participants